Accessibility

 • The games themselves have their own sound effects/voice tracks that differ depending on the game.
 Lab Bench Chaos has a siren and flashing lights if the game is lost (by the cells in the game becoming contaminated).
 The games use touch foils to work, which involve touching the surface of the table in front of the game to give commands.

-• After usually around 20 minutes, a voiceover will announce a countdown (usually five minutes or one minute remaining depending on what the staff member selects) and you will be asked to sit back down again.
+• After usually around 20 minutes, a voiceover will announce a countdown (usually five minutes remaining, with a further announcement every minute) and you will be asked to sit back down again at the end of it.
 When everyone is ready, the staff member will begin the next section.
-The warnign siren and voiceover will announce that the doors of the Nucleus are closing while they close, the lights will dim again, and another video will play above you.
+The warning siren and voiceover will announce that the doors of the Nucleus are closing while they close, the lights will dim again, and another video will play on the Nucleus and then above you on the ceiling projectors.

 • There will be another countdown after a further roughly 20 minutes, you will be asked to sit down again, and following the same process as before, the doors will close, the lights will dim, and a final film will play.